sesco-llc/gread/README.md

 ## Debugging

-Profiling of individual parts of the system happens outside of `danger` builds.
+Profiling of individual parts of the system happens outside of `danger` builds when you `--define:greadProfile`.

 ## Documentation